willmarl/invare-api/README.md

 - `GET /v1/modules`: Get all modules.
 - `GET /v1/modules/:id`: Get a module by ID.
+- `GET /v1/modules/by/:id`: Get all modules owned by userID.
 - `POST /v1/modules`: Create a new module.
 - `PUT /v1/modules/:id`: Update a module by ID.
 - `DELETE /v1/modules/:id`: Delete a module by ID.